 Give your friendly bacteria the “food” they need in the form of prebiotics — indigestible plant fiber compounds, such as inulins and fructo-oligosaccharides.

 Adding probiotics to your diet is like scattering seeds in a garden.
-It’s a first step to make sure something blooms, but you’ll get better results if you make sure that what you’re trying to grow has what it needs to thrive.
+It’s a first step to ensuring something blooms, but you’ll get better results if you make sure that what you’re trying to grow has what it needs to thrive.

 You can get prebiotics from: